 The frequencies of the Raman-active modes in GCO (at 300 K) are listed in Table II along with their calculated values.
-As done in Table I for the IR modes, we have also listed the frequencies of the Raman-active modes in Table II reported for several other isostructural spinels e.g., SiCo2O4, GeMg2O4, MgTi2O4, and $SiMg_2O_4$.
-Our observed values of the frequencies of A{1g} , $T{2g}(1)$, and E_g modes in GCO are nearly identical to those reported by Koningstein et al. [46].
-The frequency of the $T{2g}(2)$ mode in GCO is reported for the first time in this work.
+As done in Table I for the IR modes, we have also listed the frequencies of the Raman-active modes in Table II reported for several other isostructural spinels, e.g., SiCo2O4, GeMg2O4, MgTi2O4, and SiMg2O4.
+Our observed values of the frequencies of A{1g} , $T{2g}(1)$, and E_g modes in GCO are nearly identical to those reported by Koningstein et al. [47].
+Here we additionally report the frequency of the $T{2g}(2)$ mode in GCO.
 Our DFT+U calculated phonon frequencies of Raman-active modes are in good agreement with the experimental observations.
 The $T{2g}(3)$ mode could not be detected in our experiments since this mode is predicted to occur below the lowest frequency of our Raman measurements.
 However, the predicted frequency of the $T{2g}(3)$ mode is consistent with that of reported values for other isostructural spinel oxides (see Table II).